gameflorist/dunedynasty/README.txt

 original PC or Sega Mega Drive soundtrack, music from different Dune games like Dune 2000 or Cryo's 1992 Dune, or even the motion picture soundtracks.

 Each of these have their own subdirectory in the music directory.
+The location of this directory is the same as the data directory (see Installation [see below]).
 Instructions and download/purchase links are provided below and in the respective FILELIST.TXT files.
+The file-types of all music files can be either flac, mp3, ogg or aud.
+Only the rest of the filename must match what is specified in the FILELIST.TXT files.

 Here is a list of supported Music packs: